 - Streams and rivers abound.
 To save weight, a couple of water bottles is generally all you’ll need to carry in the highlands of Ecuador, plus a means to purify anything you find en route.
-Steripens are great for this.
+Water filters that work quickly, like Steripens, are great for this.

 - Carry a minimal camping stove setup for cold/damp nights in the mountains and supplement this with cheap local eats along the way.

 - Don’t expect to find much more than the odd, poorly stocked village shop in between towns.
 Carry food for 2-3 days at all times.